mht3/Remote-Controller/README.md

 # Remote-Controller

 Telecommunications research project using the MQTT protocol.
 The goal of this project was to create a method to control a vehicle wirelessly.
 The MQTT protocol is a clean, fast solution to this problem.
-While this code does not control an actual vehicle, it simulates the vehicle with a graphics that copy how the joystick itself moves.
+While this code does not control an actual vehicle, it simulates the vehicle with a GUI that copies how the joystick itself moves.
 2 Raspberry pi's are used in this implemention.
-One is for the ground station and one will be used for onboard the vehicle.
+One is for the ground station remote controller and one will be used for onboard the vehicle.
 The ground station pi acts as a publisher and the central broker for the data.

 This folder includes: